mauriziofranco/hr-desk/README.md

 On the top of CeRePro project, entire sources are moved into this development trunk.
 Now CeRePro has moved to HrDesk.
 Single projects MailManager, Cerepro.Persistence, Cerepro.Backend and Cerepro.hr.rjs.frontend have been moved into a Maven multi module project.

+<h1>TARGET RELEASES</h1>
+<h2>0.4</h2>
+# mail properties have to been moved into application.properties so user can change it
+# Frontend QUESTION entity section, for exposing crud operation.
+# Startup dialog for customizing application logo and name(perhaps into xml file?)
+# Define separation for "Community Edition" and "Enterprise Edition"
+# Target lines for product site
+# Redmine installation for bug tracking and community requests

+<h1>BUGS</h1>
+# CoursePage entity, frontend section: into update dialog, select component for the position owner doesn't accept default starting value.
+# Candidate frontend section: cv icon(for cv download) has to been show only if cv has to been charged

 <h1>DEVELOPMENT HOW-TO</h1>
 <h2>COMPILE, PACKAGING AND EXECUTE FROM SOURCES</h2>
 from root execute the following: